bpk9/Restaurant-Database-Website/README.md

 # Restaurant-Database-Website

 ## Deployment
-- Use deploy.bash to copy all .php files to server (MacOS only)
+- Run deploy.bash to copy all .php files in current directory to server (MacOS only)
 - Make sure to change username!